ShoheiMiyata/phyvac/How to create system model (main code).md

 CP1 = pv.Pump(pg=[108.22, 37.32, -1543.39], eg=[0, 5.6657, -13.8139], r_ef=0.8)
 ```
 branch
-The following loop can be regarded as two branches.
-One is the branch from point a through AHU to point b.
-The other is the branch from point b through ASHP to point a.
+The following loop can be regarded as two branches. `Branch_aAHUb` is the branch from point a through AHU to point b. `Branch_bASHP1a` is the branch from point b through ASHP1 to point a.
 In order to perform a flow balance calculation, it is necessary to set up a branch that does not have a pump but will always have a flow rate during operation.
 This applies no matter how complex the pipe network is.
 <img src="https://user-images.githubusercontent.com/27459538/111591618-0b44ad00-880b-11eb-83d8-9b713edc8672.png" width=30%>
 ```